 It began life on the open moorland and has occupied two sites.
 The congregation has built and outgrown three church buildings and now occupies a fourth.
 It has had thirteen inducted ministers including a record breaking father and son succession.

 Now let us see how it all began

 Foreword to Millennium Edition

-The text of the original edition by Miss Jessie Brown remains virtually unchanged up to the ministry of Rev. Campbell.
+The text of the original edition by Miss Jessie Brown remains virtually unchanged up to the ministry of Rev Campbell.
 Small additions have been made to include events, such as deaths, which took place after the initial publication.
-The ministries of Rev. Frame and Rev. Duffin have been added.
+The ministries of Rev Frame, Rev Duffin and Rev Raeburn have been added.